michaelcaterisano/BeatPeggiator-dev/README.md

-### DrumEggiator.
+### BeatPeggiator.
 A scripter plugin for Logic Pro.

 #### Installation:

 Open Logic Pro and create a new track.
 Add the Scripter plugin to the track.
 Open Scripter, and click the "Open Script in Editor" button.
-Delete the code, then paste in the code from the file `DrumEggiator.js`, then hit `Run Script`.
+Delete the code, then paste in the code from the file `BeatPeggiator.js`, then hit `Run Script`.
 Don't forget to hit `Run Script`!
 Otherwise the code will not run.
 Close the editor and choose "Save as" from the Scripter dropdown menu.

 #### Description:

-DrumEggiator randomly chooses one or more active MIDI note from the `Active Notes` (the number of which is controlled by the `Simultaneous notes` parameter), and then plays them at a randomized rhythm, which is controlled by two parameters: `Beat division` and `Number of notes`.
+BeatPeggiator randomly chooses one or more active MIDI note from the `Active Notes` (the number of which is controlled by the `Simultaneous notes` parameter), and then plays them at a randomized rhythm, which is controlled by two parameters: `Beat division` and `Number of notes`.

 `Beat division` represents the number of possible notes in a beat.
 These notes will be equally spaced.